 I explored this idea in ‘Everybody Dreams: Could they be messages from Heaven?‘

 The first time we meet God in the bible, it is in the guise of being our Creator in Genesis chapter one.
 This is His introductory personal statement to the human race!

 In the beginning God created the heavens and the earth.
 Genesis 1:1

 Therefore, if the bible tells us that God is inherently creative in nature, then it makes sense to me that good creative ideas and solutions to problems come from Him – even if they are subsequently picked up by our subconscious mind as we sleep.

 I like to give credit where credit is due.

 Most of the good ideas and helpful realisations that I have had, did not come from me.
 I know they didn’t – because I know I’m not that clever!
 In fact, they often involved a major shift in thinking that surprised me.
 And so I give due honour and thanks to God for His help.

 It’s not just me though; I have friends who tell me it’s normal for them to dream of solutions to problems they are facing.

-In general I am more of a left-brain logical person than a right-brain creative person (see working around a Greek mindset to understand dreams).
+In general I am more of a left-brain logical person than a right-brain creative person (see Greek and Hebrew thinking).
 I often struggle to think outside the box and overcome my mental blocks.
 So for me, having an external source (God) who helps me by giving me new ideas is a lifesaver!

 Let’s just enjoy the creativity!